PipedreamHQ/pipedream/components/pipedream/task-scheduler/README.md

 {
   "timestamp": "2020-08-21T04:29:00.951Z", // timestamp: an ISO 8601 timestamp
-  "message": { "name": "Luke" } // message: any object or string "secret": "abc123" // secret (optional): if configured, all requests must contain this secret }
+  "message": { "name": "Luke" } // message: any object or string }
 ```